lfsgroup/bank/README.md

 ## Bugs / Issues

-- Institution matching with Branch
-  - Once it's matched a branch via `bsb.csv` dataset, it then tried to match the corresponding bank via the `institution.csv` dataset.
-It currently matches via the institution code, ie "ANZ" or "CBA", but there are mutiple insitutions with the same name.
-Instead we should be matching on the BSB number, ie column 3 in `institution.csv`.
-  - **Note:** this is nearly fix, just a few small issues.

 - Write tests
    - Need to write some tests for the loading and parsing of the data.